-If you have to mount a kerb, do so slowly and, if possible, approach it with the wheels at right-angles to the kerb.
-Avoid steep and sharp edged obstacles.
-Do not scrub the tyre sidewalls when parking.
+If you have to mount a kerb, do so slowly and approach it with the wheels at right-angles to the kerb.

-Regularly examine the tyre surface for cuts, foreign bodies and uneven wear.
-An uneven tread wear pattern could indicate faulty wheel alignment.
+Examine the tyres regularly for cuts, foreign objects and uneven wear of the tread.
+Uneven wear could mean that the wheel alignment is outside specification.